tarof429/stuckathome/rhcsa/README.md

 "usage": "docker run -d -e MYSQL_USER=user -e MYSQL_PASSWORD=pass -e MYSQL_DATABASE=db -p 3306:3306 rhscl/mariadb-101-rhel7",
 ```

 What if we want to run nginx instead of Apache?
-We can use hte nginx:alpine image:
+We can use the nginx:alpine image:

 ```sh
 podman run --rm -p 8080:80 nginx:alpine